-Although most of us associate leopards with Africa, they are spread over different parts of the world from Africa to central Asia, Russia, China and South East Asia.
+Although most of us associate leopards with Africa, they are spread over different parts of the world from Africa to central Asia, Russian Federation, China and South East Asia.
 The most popular species is the African Leopard but there is also:

 - Indian leopard